-3. REPLACEMENT OF BAFFLE PLATE
+2. REPLACEMENT OF BAFFLE PLATE

-The steel baffle helps to retain the heat in the firebox by lengthening the path of the flames so that they do not go straight up the flue.
+The 25mm thick vermiculite baffle helps to retain heat in the firebox by lengthening the path of the flames so that they do not go straight up the flue.

-Over time, the baffle will begin to sag a little due to the excessive heat.
-This will not affect the way the fire burns
+Over time, the baffle may begin to deteriorate a little due to the excessive heat.
+This will not affect the way the fire burns.

-Eventually the baffle will burn through (5+ years) and if so will need to be replaced.

-To remove the baffle:
+Eventually the baffle may wear out (5+ years) and if so will need replacement.
+To replace the baffle: